NigelThomasBell/ShopCMS/README.md

                 1. Within __Firewall rules__
                     * Click __Add your client IPv4 address (your address)__
                 2. Click the __Save__ button
-            4. Going back to SQL Server Management Studio (SMSS)
+            4. Going back to SQL Server Management Studio (SSMS)
                 1. On the __New Firewall Rule__ dialog box, click __Cancel__.
                 2. On the __Connect to Server__ dialog box, click __Connect__.
-3. After logging in, go to __Object Explorer__ in SMSS:
+3. After logging in, go to __Object Explorer__ in SSMS:
     1. Expand the objects in the following order:
         * Server name (looks something like this: ``example.database.windows.net``.)
         * ``Databases``